scylladb/scylladb/docs/operating-scylla/security/gen-cqlsh-file.rst

 Generate a cqlshrc File
 =======================

-Making connections to a Scylla cluster that uses SSL can be a tricky process, but it doesn't diminish the importance of properly securing your client connections with SSL.
+Making connections to a ScyllaDB cluster that uses SSL can be a tricky process, but it doesn't diminish the importance of properly securing your client connections with SSL.
 This is especially needed when you are connecting to your cluster via the Internet or an untrusted network.

 Prerequisites
 --------------